zacharylandes/rails_engine/README.md

 ## Rails Engine

 The Rails Engine API allows users to hit api endpoints that contain a variety of data relating to customers, transactions, invoices and items.
-It also  performs business analytics on these resources
+It also  performs business analytics on these resources.

 This project requires  Ruby version 2.4.1 and rails 5.4.1